Krokko41/data1500-oblig-01/BESVARELSE-MAL.md

 **Totalt antall utleier per år:**

 WITH sesong_data AS (
-    SELECT 'Høysesong' AS sesong, 20000 AS rate, 5 AS maaneder UNION ALL
+    SELECT 'Høysesong' AS sesong, 20000 AS utleier, 5 AS maaneder UNION ALL
-    SELECT 'Mellomsesong', 5000 AS rate, 4 AS maander UNION ALL
+    SELECT 'Mellomsesong', 5000 AS utleier, 4 AS maaneder UNION ALL
-    SELECT 'Lavsesong', 500 AS rate, 3 AS maander
+    SELECT 'Lavsesong', 500 AS utleier, 3 AS maaneder )
-)
 SELECT
-    SUM(rate * maaneder) AS totalt_per_aar
+    SUM(utleier * maaneder) AS totalt_utleier
-FROM sesong_data;
+FROM sesong_data

 Det blir totalt 121500 antall utleier per år

 **Estimat for lagringskapasitet:**

+WITH sesong_data AS (
+    SELECT 'Høysesong' AS sesong, 20000 AS utleier, 5 AS maaneder UNION ALL
+    SELECT 'Mellomsesong', 5000 AS utleier, 4 AS maaneder UNION ALL
+    SELECT 'Lavsesong', 500 AS utleier, 3 AS maaneder )
+SELECT
+    sesong,
+    (utleier * maaneder) AS lagringskapasitet
+FROM sesong_data;

+Den ganger sammen
 [Skriv din utregning her - vis hvordan du har beregnet lagringskapasiteten for hver tabell]

 **Totalt for første år:**